nerhZ/ASP-worksheets/Worksheet-2/README.md

 I also ran the same benchmarks with the `-O2` and `-O3` compiler flags, and due to the optimisations of the compiler the differences between bump down & bump up were essentially removed - and either traded blows on all three benchmarks.

-To conclude, bump down is faster on average (keep in mind each test was averaged over 10 runs), unless an optimisation flag is used to bypass the differences.
+To conclude, bump down is faster on average (keep in mind each test was averaged over 10 runs), unless an optimisation flag is used to make up the difference.